jeerthik/CovidVaccinesSentimentAnalysis/README.md

 # Demo
 To run the demo, we have provided you with a pretrained model of our sentiment analysis in ```model/sentiments_model.hdf5```.
 Simply run ```python demo.py``` after having installed the necessary prerequisites (keras, twarc, nltk, and PySimpleGUI).

+# Report
+The background information, methodology, results, and contributions of the project are outlined within the Report.pdf.